tomasz-galuszka/solidity-training/notes/solidty.md

     - the last one is the one which will be finally used (if the same fn name)
     - super keyword supported
   - finally, deployed is only the single contract

+# ABI - Application Binary interface
+- describes function in a smart contract
+-